by RS Frost

 I caught up with Simon to gain some insight into the ever-growing success of the label, his work with AISA and a look into his past in the punk and hardcore scenes of the ‘80s and ‘90s.

 - I grew up in Switzerland, outside Zürich, in a very rural area.
 I grew up in a middle-class environment.
 I got into music when I was very young, about eight years old, through my family.
 Then at the age of about 13 my cousin, who was then 15 I think, met Thomas who was very into tape-trading and totally into punk/HC/metal in the mid-80s as far as I can recall.
 Thomas later was part of OFF THE DISC RECORDS and the magazine Megawimp, together with Eric Keller.
 A great inspiration for me.
-I went to my first show with my cousin and Thomas.
-It was POISON, the German thrash/death metal band.
+I went to one of my first shows with my cousin and Thomas in Feb 1987.
+It was MESSIAH and POISON, the German thrash/death metal band.
+This event made a lasting impression on me.
 I owe those two a lot.
 I owe these guys, and especially my cousin, all the credit for what I do today.

 Anyway, the clash of the society and the total underground rebellious approach of that music was fascinating to me.
 I could be a total rebel.
 A big problem for me was that society did not accept at all who I am and what I do.
 Except for my dad, he did.
 He drove me to shows all over the place, even to Germany to see bands like BAD RELIGION and NOFX.
 This shaped me in a big way, learning that your family is the only safe harbor, understanding that I am different.
 This conflict was one of the most crucial in my life that later on, in 2006, exploded with me just doing what I want and fuck the society I lived in.
 To this day, this was the best decision of my life.